We Help Real People With Real Problems

 However, the spouse who is considered the primary parent of minor children usually keeps the marital home.
 If there were no children produced during the course of the marriage but one spouse purchased the home with separate funds, that person can legally keep it.

-If you are getting a divorce in Texas and need excellent representation, Bryan Eggleston of the Eggleston Law Firm is an excellent choice.
+If you are getting a divorce in Texas and need excellent representation, Bryan Eggleston of The Eggleston Law Firm is an excellent choice.
 He will fight to get you everything you deserve in your divorce.
 Get in touch with Bryan Eggleston at your earliest convenience.